 “It’s just what?”

-“I know there are other vases that my grandmother might like, but I bought this one because it was the cheapest one available.
-The others were more expensive.
-I can’t afford another one.”
+“I know there are other vases that my grandmother would love but this one because it was the only one I could afford.”

 “I could pay for it.”
 The young man reflexively reached for his wallet.